tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 ![how to buy bitcoin](/img/icons/bitcoinsbig.png){: .img-responsive .halfimg-right }

-For the long answer, read this guide and by the end you'll understand:
+For the long answer, read this Bitcoin buying guide and by the end you'll understand:

 1. [Where and how to buy bitcoin](/country-index/)